Omega-3 fish oil

 Research has shown that the DHA in fish oil helps support healthy birth weights and gestational periods for newborns, as well as intelligence and attention span in early years (ref 1).

-Our Omega-3/DHA fish oil is a good option, including during pregnancy, however our other two versions – Omega 3/DHA Premium and Omega 3/QH Ultra – while containing safe and effective ingredients in addition to the fish oil for normal everyday use, are not recommended during your pregnancy without you seeking your doctor’s advice.
+Our Omega-3/DHA fish oil is a good option, including during pregnancy, however our other two versions – Omega 3 / DHA Plus and Omega 3 / QH Premium CoQ10 – while containing safe and effective ingredients in addition to the fish oil for normal everyday use, are not recommended during your pregnancy without you seeking your doctor’s advice.

 Making sure your body can absorb nutrients effectively is one of the first steps toward getting enough nutrients to feed you and your baby.